A Proven Immigration Defense Attorney

 In some cases, it is possible for immigration courts to approve an application that would otherwise be denied.
 Your attorney may be able to prepare a waiver for criminal grounds of inadmissibility, which could be granted for an arrest related to a crime of moral turpitude, violation of controlled substance laws, convictions for more than one offense, drug trafficking, or commission of another serious crime for which you asserted immunity from prosecution.

 You may also be eligible for a waiver through the U.S. National Interest Waiver program.
-The National Interest Waiver is a program offered to employers through the Immigration Service for the betterment or advancement of national interest.
+The National Interest Waiver is a program offered to employers through the U.S. Citizenship and Immigration Services (USCIS) for the betterment or advancement of national interest.